Alphabetical List of Student Organizations

 COLUMBIA LAW SCHOOL REPUBLICANS

 Columbia Law School Republicans is the hub for a progressively more visible community of Republicans at Columbia Law School.
-We welcome with open arms Republicans of every stripe, color, affiliation and denomination, and encourage you to speak proudly of your political leanings to your classmates and in the classroom.
+The organization welcomes Republicans of every stripe, color, affiliation, and denomination.
 We serve to provide forums for balanced political discussion, act as a place to meet and mingle with your co-politicos, and serve as a launching pad for networking and political involvement.

 COLUMBIA LAW SCHOOL SOCCER CLUB